molawson/repeatable/README.md

 { day_in_month: { day: 13 } }
 Repeatable::Expression::DayInMonth.new(day: 13)

-# Any day in October
+# All days in October
 { range_in_year: { start_month: 10 } }
 Repeatable::Expression::RangeInYear.new(start_month: 10)